 Planning and delivering the various assistive technology services in a more coherent and integrated way is critical if we want to address the problems associated with the growing ageing population, and to support people in living independently and fulfilling their lives.

-The AT Hub is hosted by CECOPS CIC, the independent standards body in the UK for disability equipment, wheelchair and seating services.
+The AT Hub is hosted by CECOPS CIC, the UK-based independent standards body for Assistive Technology Services.
 It is hoped The AT Hub will draw from communities all across the globe.

 Some of the objectives of The AT Hub include: